lukecarbis/digging-for-fire/content/posts/input-2024.md

 Since 2021, I've recorded every Book, Film, and Television series I've seen each year.

 Usually, I'll write a round-up post at the end of the year with long lists of every title.
-For 2024 year, I've decided to keep it a little more succinct.
+For my 2024 roundup, I've decided to keep it a little more succinct.

 Those who know me know that I think a lot about Input and Output.
-What creative information do I take in, and what creative acts do I undertake.
+What creative information do I take in, and what creative acts do I undertake?
 I believe a healthy mind has a good balance between these two.

 Here are the best and worst of my Inputs for 2024.